 The clinic is offered only for cats whose owners live in the Georgetown City Limits, so bring your driver’s license or other form of ID that shows your current address.

 Additionally, the shelter continues to offer low-cost vaccine clinics every few months, which are walk-up clinics for vaccinations only (not spay/neuter surgeries).
-Dates for the shot clinics can be found at pets.georgetown.org/programs/low-cost-shots-and-neutering/.
+Click here for info on low-cost veterinarians who might provide low-cost neutering and spaying.

 Call (512) 930-3592 to schedule your cat for surgery.
 All spay or neuter surgeries will be done by a licensed veterinarian.
 The third free spay/neuter clinic for cats will be June 25.